Noctis/kickstart-app/docs/Folders.md

 It is recommended to use this folder for storing auto-generated files, which the user will have no interest in, i.e. cache files.

-Out-of-the-box:
-* the `var/cache/container` folder is used to store DIC's (dependency injection container) compiled configuration, which speeds up running the application,
-* the `var/cache/templates` folder is used to store compiled Twig templates, which speeds up generating HTML.
+Out-of-the-box the `var/cache/templates` folder is used to store compiled Twig templates, which speeds up generating HTML.

 ### vendor